uol-eps-mech-idro/adc6click/README.md

 The subdirectories contain:

 * `ad7124` The driver code.
     * `ad7124driver.py` The driver API.
     * `ad7124registers.py` Enums and parameters for all of the ADC registers.
     * `ad7124spi.py` Wrapper around the PiGPIO SPI functions.
 * `arduino-code` Sample application code for the Arduino.
 This code was the most useful.
 * `c-code` Sample code from the manufacturer.
-Less useful as it did not show how to configure the registers to make the ADC do soemthing useful.
+Less useful as it did not show how to configure the registers to make the ADC do something useful.
-* `docs` PDFs of the datasheeets used to develop the code.
+* `docs` PDFs of the datasheets used to develop the code.
 * `html` The HTML API documentation for this driver.
 Generated using pdoc.
-* `pigpio-test` This directory has some cutdown test programs used when debugging the SPI interface.
+* `pigpio-test` This directory has some cut down test programs used when debugging the SPI interface.
 * `test` The unit test files live in here.
 Shell scripts are also provided to run the unit tests.
 The unit test files serve two purposes:
   1. Testing the driver and SPI interface functions.
   1. Show the user how the functions under test might be used.